SlothropSez/WASTE/README.md

 # WASTE

-This is a fork of [Shithead-X](https://github.com/albino/shithead-X)
+This is a fork of [Shithead-X](https://github.com/albino/shithead-X) and is very hack-ish, it makes low level changes only

 GPT-2 SUPER NEXT GENERATION MACHINE LEARNING irc bot